mrciolino/wiki-backup/Events/githyanki-war-preparation.md

 ## Quest for Power
 After being humiliated and slain, Spoops gets desperate for more strength.
 He puts all his focus on acquiring more power quickly.
-This leads him to commit his [Two Great Sins] (/Events/the-great-sins-of-spoops).
+This leads him to commit his [Two Great Sins](/Events/the-great-sins-of-spoops).

 ## The Great Port of Wegate and Infinite Undead Army
 Mortis Lux constructs the Great Port of Wegate and begins mass producing Spelljammer warships.
 Spoops commands Wegate and his Paladins to scour the surrounding areas for corpses.